Mental health - "No health without mental health"

 If you wish to be added to the Google group for the SAPC Mental Health SIG to receive updates please email Nancy Horlick (Bristol) to ask to be added.

-Next meeting: Primary Care Mental Health conference online 26th May 2021
+Read the blog from the Primary Care Mental Health conference online 26th May 2021

 Virtual meeting for Mental Health Awareness Day - 9th October 2020